-Brunswick, and Boothbay Harbor in Maine.
-The monthly mean temperature anomalies relative to the 1961-90 long-term averages at each of the sites for 1995 and 1996 are shown in Fig. 33.
-The dominant feature in 1996 at Boothbay Harbor and St. Andrews was the above normal temperature throughout most of the year.
+Monthly averages of sea surface temperature (SST) derived from continuous thermograph records or twice daily readings are available from Halifax Harbour in Nova Scotia, St. Andrews in New Brunswick, and Boothbay Harbor in Maine.
+The monthly mean temperature anomalies relative to the 1961-90 long-term averages at each of the sites for 1994 and 1995 are shown in Fig. 32.
+The dominant feature in 1996 at Boothbay Harbor and St. Andrews was the above normal temperatures throughout most of the year.
 This continued a trend of warm temperatures that began in June of 1994.
 The 1996 anomalies equalled or exceeded one standard deviation (based upon the years 1961-90) in 7 months at Boothbay Harbor but only in 1 month at St. Andrews.
 The maximum monthly anomaly was near 1.5°C in March at Boothbay while at St. Andrews it was 0.75°C in October.
 The lower anomalies at St. Andrews are typical and are due to the increased vertical mixing by the tides in the Bay of Fundy.
 In contrast to these warm sea surface anomalies, those at Halifax were predominantly negative.
 Only in September were significant above-normal anomalies observed.
 The largest negative anomalies occurred during the spring, reaching -1.2°C in May.
 The cold temperatures in Halifax also continues a pattern established in 1994.

-Time series of annual anomalies show that temperature trends have differed between sites during the last decade (Fig. 33).
-Surface temperatures at Boothbay Harbor and St. Andrews have generally been warm and on the increase since the late-1980s whereas in Halifax Harbour they have been cold and decreasing.
-Mean annual SSTs in 1996 were 9.2°C (0.7°C above normal) at Boothbay Harbor, 7.5°C (0.3°C above normal) at St. Andrews, and 7.5°C (0.3°C below normal) at Halifax.
-These represent a decrease over 1995 temperatures at Boothbay (by 0.6°C) and St. Andrews (0.3°C) but an increase at Halifax $(0.3^{\circ}C)$ , opposite to the recent temperature trends.
-At Boothbay the temperatures are close to the highest since the early-1950s whereas at Halifax they are nearly as cold as the mid-1960s.
+Time series of annual anomalies show that temperature trends have differed between sites during the last decade (Fig. 32).
+Surface temperatures at Boothbay Harbor and St. Andrews have generally been warm and on the increase since the late 1980s whereas in Halifax Harbour they have been cold and decreasing.
+Mean annual SSTs in 1996 were $9.2^{\circ}C$ (0.7°C above normal) at Boothbay Harbor, 7.5°C (0.3°C above normal) at St. Andrews, and 7.5°C (0.3°C below normal) at Halifax.
+These represent a decrease over 1995 temperatures at Boothbay (by 0.6°C) and St. Andrews (0.3°C) but an increase at Halifax (0.3°C), opposite to the recent temperature trends.
+At Boothbay the temperatures are close to the highest since the early 1950s whereas at Halifax they are nearly as cold as the mid-1960s.